 Want a simple trick for cleaning grout in your shower, bath, or kitchen?
-This homemade grout cleaner works great and it only requires 2 ingredients: baking soda and bleach!
+This is the absolute BEST homemade grout cleaner; just baking soda and bleach!

 There are tons of recipes out there for homemade grout cleaner, but I wanted an effective one that wasn’t too hard to make.
 I ended up with this grout cleaner recipe which only has 2 ingredients, and it worked great!